 There is an argument to say that given the rate that venture businesses change, how swiftly start-ups evolve, and how much the role of the People function has grown in recent years, qualities such as thoughtfulness, adaptability, strategic thinking and resourcefulness should be valued highly even if that particular executive has previously lacked the scale of the journey you project your company will go on.
 Making a hire because of notable big company logos is the wrong move in any function if that person cannot demonstrate comfort with an earlier stage of business but making a high-potential hire who exhibits exceptional qualities can be a solution to guard against the relative shortage of executive talent in the People function.
 Outside of the Bay Area, there are fewer companies that have historically valued this role, so focusing on potential rather than scale of experience is one solution.
 High potential People leaders will net you the forward-thinking, adaptable, entrepreneurial characteristics that are the making of any start-up success.

 A fantastic People executive can be a true influencer on the rest of your company and enable a competitive advantage that will not be easy to replicate.
 Modern People executives exhibit qualities of thoughtfulness, adaptability, and are forward thinking.
 They are able to demonstrate a clear capability to own strategy and collaborate at management team level; to make all functions better in themselves and to ensure a company has real alignment and pulls in one direction.
 They will recognise the unique context of your company, your culture, the way you are choosing to build and the opportunities and challenges that come with those choices, and they will build bespoke plans to suit what makes you unique.

 If you can interview against those qualities, you can feel comfortable that you will be making a hire that will continue to be fit for purpose as your company scales through its next phase.

-Chris has recently placed the CPO at Beamery and VP People at Snyk.
+Chris has recently placed the Chief People Officer at Beamery and VP People at Snyk.